incognitoCodes/kendraWorkshop/README.md

 - Kendra Query using API
 - Tuning search relevance using Query
 - Tuning search relevance at Index
-- Intro on submitting feedback on incremental learning, Updating query suggestion config
+- Intro on submitting feedback on incremental learning
 - How to extract the metrics for search analytics
+- How use CDE (Custom Document Enrichment) to add metadata during ingestion
+- Updating query suggestion config
-- How to do access control using Kendra Principal Store
+- How to do access control